(Photo courtesy of NetPS Plant Finder)

 A large and fast growing shade tree presenting long, glossy, dark green leaves with silvery undersides that contrast in the wind; somewhat aggressive root system so don't plant too near a home; extremely tough and adaptable

-Lanceleaf Poplar has dark green foliage with silver undersides throughout the season.
+Lanceleaf Poplar has dark green foliage with silver undersides on a tree with an oval habit of growth.
 The fragrant pointy leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Lanceleaf Poplar is a deciduous tree with a shapely oval form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.